maxchislov/REST-APIs/README.md

   1. Click the button
   [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/98d1fe49ba8736de41ce)

    *You can download an opensource app (native or or Web View)*
   2. Open App (postman) and sing in
-  3. Find the collection "Assignment Test"
+  3. Open collections and find the collection "Assignment Test"
   4. Run the collection